Safe Use of Medicines

 A Home Medicines Review is where a pharmacist comes you your home and talks to you and your family about whether your medicines are working with you and whether you are taking them correctly.
 This can involve other members of your care team, like nurses and support workers.
 You can ask your GP to refer you for a review.

 Take your unused and unwanted medicines into your pharmacy for collection and disposal through the Return Unwanted Medicines program.
+Doing this helps keep your family safe and stops medicines from harming the environment.

 When something goes wrong with your medicine

-- If you have concerns about an overdose or suspected poisoning, call the Poisons Information Centre on 13 11 26 any time
+In an emergency call 000 for urgent medical help.
+If you have concerns about an overdose or suspected poisoning, call the Poisons Information Centre on 13 11 26 any time

-Last Updated on 31 January, 2024.
+Last Updated on 23 June, 2026.